real-marshal/react-foundation/README.md

 - Yarn 3 with PnP enabled (read below if you want to opt out) and editor SDKs included
 - Extensive ESLint config + prettier + commitlint to standartize code style with configured git hooks
 - Established project structure for medium and large projects
-- GitHub CI and CD workflows for running tests and deployment to GitHub Pages + simple build Dockerfile
+- GitHub CI/CD workflows for running tests, making releases with automatic release notes from conventional commits and deployment to GitHub Pages
 - Long README to explain some stuff

 ## Usage

 1. Make sure to have your environment set up by doing one of these:
    - Install `yarn` and `nvm` to use (and install if needed) the correct node version for the project.
    - Install `docker`.
-The included Dockerfile allows you to either run a dev server with HMR or make a build for deployment.
+The included Dockerfile allows you to make a build for manual deployment.
 2. Clone the repo.
 3. _(Optional)_ Configure your editor to be able to work with PnP packages (required if you use VS Code/vim/neovim/emacs)
    - For VS Code yarn SDKs are already included in the project, all you need to do is install [ZipFS](https://marketplace.visualstudio.com/items?itemName=arcanis.vscode-zipfs) addon to make go to definition work correctly.